SherG/tester1/site/content/post/baby-boomer-fitness.md

 I cannot emphasize enough that only strength training counts as an effective exercise intervention in this context.
 Nothing else qualifies, and many of the activities that have been recommended as exercise by the so-called "experts" in this field will do absolutely nothing to help anyone, and will in most cases do quite a bit to hurt people.

+> According to Dr. Michael Pollock, aerobics has led to "an epidemic of joint and spine injury."

 Even Michael Pollock, PhD, a former member of Kenneth Cooper's Aerobics Clinic, and past president of the American College of Sports Medicine said "\[A]ll the aerobics activity and interest promoted within the fitness industry since the late 1960's has not fostered any long-term vascular health.
 Instead, it has caused an epidemic of joint and spine injury.”

 While properly performed strength training can be of tremendous potential benefit to anyone who performs it, one would be far worse off performing activities such as aerobics, plyometrics, and various ballistic training protocols, than if they had never exercised at all.